Assistance programs Jacksonville and Duval County Florida.

 Navy Family Service Center of Jacksonville Florida only supports actively military members, their families, and veterans.
 Staff can direct families to assistance programs, including housing, VA benefits, medical care and more.
 There are also rent and security deposit grants from SSVF.
 Telephone - (904) 542-2766.

 Emmett Reed Center may have rent, electric bill, or mortgage assistance.
 Other resources are funds for paying water bills, prescription medications, child care, and maybe even transportation.
-Education/job training includes tutoring, GED/ABE classes, and case management.
+Or apply for Education/job training includes tutoring, GED/ABE classes, and case management.
 Address is 1093 West 6th St, Jacksonville, Florida 32209, call (904) 630-0958.

 Regional eviction and rehousing assistance - Low income families or the homeless may be assisted, as funding is available.
 Non-profits help veterans, the disabled, single parents and others in the community.
 Components of it are as follows.